 The Authority of God

 Everyone is subject to authority today.
 Many are employees and are subject to the rule of their employers.
-All of us, whether we want to be or not, are under the authority of our government.
+We are all under the authority of our government, whether we want to be or not.
 There is authority we put ourselves under by choice, and there is authority we find ourselves subject to due to circumstances.

-There is one authority to which all people are subject.
-People are subject to this authority, whether they want to be or not; they are subject to it no matter where they live.
+All people are subject to one particular authority.
+We are all subject to this authority, whether we want to be or not; we are subject to it no matter where we live.
 This authority is the authority of God.

 Authority can be either inherent or delegated.
 The word inherent means “intrinsic.”
-It, according to the dictionary, exists “in someone or something as a natural and inseparable quality, characteristic, or right.”
+According to the dictionary, it exists “in someone or something as a natural and inseparable quality, characteristic, or right.”
 It is an indwelling essence or characteristic.
 Delegated authority, on the other hand, is authority given or appointed to or by another.
-God possesses His authority inherently or intrinsically.
-This means He received His power from no one.
-It did not come to be.
+God possesses His dominion inherently or intrinsically.
+Since this is the case, God received His power from no one; it did not come to be.
 God has His authority simply BECAUSE OF WHO HE IS.

-Sometimes a person will ask, “Who gave God the right to tell man what do?”
+Sometimes a person will ask, “Who gave God the right to tell people what do?”
 The person who asks this question does not understand the inherent nature of God’s authority.
-As we have seen, His authority was given to Him by no one.
-Further, no one can deny Him His authority.
-We must be willing to submit to God’s authority.
+As we have seen, no one gave God His power.
+Further, no one can deny Him His rule.
+We must be willing to submit to God’s dominion.